tacticalmelonfarmer/cxl/README.md

   * returns a proxy constructor for the last type

 ## Parse
-*include/cxl/parse.hpp* contains the parsing sublibrary.
+**include/cxl/parse\*.hpp** headers contain the parsing sublibrary in `cxl::parse` namespace.
 There are a handful of predefined fundamental parsers, which operate on `cxl::string<...>`s.
 These parsers can be combined in many different ways to create more complex parsers.
-When a parse operation is performed using the parser will return a `cxl::parse_result<...>` that can tell you if the parse was a success, how far the parser matched, what remains to be parsed and a generated typelist. subparsers can generate custom types, however if they do not, the generated type will be a `cxl::string<...>` filled with what the subparser matched.
+When a parse operation is performed using the parser, it will return a `cxl::parse::parsed<...>` that can tell you if the parse was a success, how far the parser matched, what remains to be parsed and a generated typelist. subparsers can generate custom types, however if they do not, the generated type will be a `cxl::string<...>` filled with what the subparser matched.